InnovateMass

 Funding Schedule

 InnovateMass is a rolling funding program that operates under a quarterly deadline schedule.
-The next upcoming deadline will be June 4, 2024.
+The next upcoming deadline will be posted when decided.
 All applications are reviewed until program funding is exhausted.

 Process Step Approximate Timing